mapbender/mapbender-documentation/en/book/quickstart.rst

 * Table of Content
 * Navigation Bar

-You find detailed information on every elements at the http://doc.mapbender3.org/en/bundles/Mapbender/CoreBundle/index.html.
+You find detailed information on every element at the `MapbenderCoreBundle element documentation <../../../documentation/en/bundles/Mapbender/CoreBundle/index.html>`_.

-..
-Link does not work like this: doc:`Mapbender3 element documentation <bundles/Mapbender/WmsBundle/index>`.

 Try it yourself